badlydrawnrob/anki/source/docs/highlight/index.md

 #### Change colors

-Override the [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (see `colors.less` and `typography.less`) — in Anki:

-- `Browse`
+In your own repository, create a new `source/` folder and `package.json` and link them to the `Anki themes` clone files.
+Copy the [relevant files](https://github.com/badlydrawnrob/anki/issues/67) to override the [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in your new `source/` folder (see `colors.less` and `typography.less`).

+> There's a bit of a [???] missing how-to guide here, but hopefully it's not too difficult to figure out, until I update things.

+Go to the terminal and type `npm run build`; make any changes to your `.css` files and `npm run css` to compile the `build/main.css` file; next you'll want to go back into Anki app, and do the following:

+- Navigate to `Tools -> Manage Note Types`,
-- Select `Anki theme ...`
+- Select `Anki themes: ...` that you'd like to edit,
-- Press `Cards...` button
+- Press `Cards` button, select `Styling` option,
-- Add your changes in `Styling` field (at the bottom)
+- Add your changes in `Styling` field (at the bottom),
-- Repeat for each Card Type
+- Repeat for each Card Type you'd like to edit.

-You'll need to do this everytime you install the deck.
-If you'd like to make your changes permanent, you'll need to do things ...
+You'll need to do this everytime you [install the deck from Github Anki Themes Releases](https://github.com/badlydrawnrob/anki/releases).
+Your changes will be permanent on your local computer if you follow the instructions to [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), and create your own, linking the two.

-### The professional way ...
+You'll always have to update your themes on the Anki app manually.

-So you want to:
+## So, you want more?

-- Highlight your code blocks offline
-- Convert Markdown to HTML automatically
-- Select your theme colors
-- Create custom cards

-Then [enter the world](../advanced/index.md) of the professional developer!
+Once you've levelled up your programming skills, you can try your hand at doing things [the professional way](../advanced/index.md)